jharmison-redhat/custom-serving-runtime-gitops/README.md

 make KUBECONFIG=/path/to/your/kubeconfig
 ```

-Finally, if you're deploying to a cluster that already has RHODS installed (but not OpenShift GitOps, a Data Science Project named serving-demo, or a MinIO deployment in the minio namespace), you can run either of the above with an alternate target:
+Finally, if you're deploying to a cluster that already has RHODS installed (but not OpenShift GitOps, a Data Science Project named **serving-demo-gitops**, or a MinIO deployment in the minio namespace), you can run either of the above with an alternate target:

 ```shell
 make already-have-rhods